-Permit
+L. Permit

 If the Plan Commission approves the development plan, the applicant may apply for an improvement location permit.
 No work, excavation or construction may occur prior to the applicant receiving an improvement location permit.
 Within 15 days of receipt of an application for a permit, the Zoning Administrator will determine whether the application is complete.
 The Zoning Administrator will notify the applicant in writing of his determination.
 If the application is complete, the application will be reviewed by the Zoning Administrator.
 The Administrator will either grant the permit or deny the permit within thirty (30) days of receiving a complete application.
 If the application is denied, the Administrator will provide written notice of the reasons for denial.
-If the application is not complete, the applicant must provide Zoning Administrative the supplemental information within sixty (60) days.
-If the application will be dismissed.
+If the application is not complete, the applicant must provide to Zoning Administrative the supplemental information within sixty (60) days.
+If the applicant fails to provide the supplemental material for the application in a timely manner, the application will be dismissed.

-Permit Fee
+M. Permit Fee